-Sir Alexander Cunningham also known as the father of the Archaeological Survey of India was born on 23rd January in the year 1814 in Ayrshire in London to the Scottish poet Allan Cunningham who was a native of Dumfrieshire.
-At a tender age of 19 he joined the Bengal Engineers and spent the next 28 years of his life in the service of the British Government of the Indian subcontinent.
+Alexander Cunningham was born on 23rd January in the year 1814 in Ayrshire in London to the Scottish poet Allan Cunningham who was a native of Dumfrieshire.
+Along with his older brother, Joseph, he received his early education at Christ's Hospital, London.
+At a tender age of 19 years he joined the Bengal Engineers and spent the next 28 years of his life in the service of the British Government of the Indian subcontinent.
 After a distinguished career he retired as the major general in 1861.

 Career of Alexander Cunningham

 In 1841 Cunningham was made executive engineer to the king of Oudh.
 Then he was posted at Nowgong in central India before he saw act at the ‘Battle of Punniar’ in December 1843.
 He became engineer at Gwalior and was accountable for constructing an arched stone bridge over the Morar River.
 In 1845 he was called to serve in Punjab and helped construct two bridges of boats across the Beas River prior to the Battle of Sobraon.
 His early work Essay on the Aryan Order of Architecture arose from his trips to the temples in Kashmirand his travels in Ladakh.
 He was also there at the battles of Chillianwala and Gujarat in 1848.
 In 1851, he surveyed the Buddhist monuments of Central India along with Lieutenant Maisey, and wrote an explanation of these.
 He was appointed Colonel of the Royal Engineers in 1860.
 He retired on 30 June 1861, having attained the rank of Major General.